 Just in case I haven’t effectively communicated how much of an impact these two athletes have made, how about this?
 In professional tennis, there are four major Grand Slam tournaments, the most coveted championships in all of tennis.
 They are the Australian Open, the French Open, Wimbledon, and the US Open.
 Every year the US Open championship matches are played in Arthur Ashe Stadium, and the entire 46.5 acre, multi-court complex is officially named the USTA Billie Jean King Tennis Center.

 One of the traditions at Wimbledon, the most prestigious tournament in all of tennis, is that on the final night of the championship a formal ball is held and the women’s and men’s champions share a dance.
 In 1975 Billie Jean King won the women’s title and Arthur Ashe—against all odds—won the men’s title.
-At the champions’ ball, these two sports icons and humanitarians got to share that special dance.
-When I see that picture it always makes me smile.
+At the champions’ ball, these two sports icons and humanitarians got to share this special dance.
+When I see that picture above it always makes me smile.

 I could go on and on about these two American heroes.
 They both faced injustice and inequality.
 Yet, they persevered.
 They both had days when they were faced with nothing but bad news.
 Yet, they didn’t quit.
 Ultimately, they kept pursuing their dreams.
 Sometimes they just had to figure out new and unique ways of pursuing them.
 They fought and won battles and they blazed trails that, thanks to their efforts, have turned into paths much easier walked by many of us today.
 Billie Jean King’s and Arthur Ashe’s many achievements could fill a book.
 They were their generation’s Modern Icons!
 They inspire me, and when I’m inspired I have hope for the future.